 Don’t miss the fifth annual JArts and MFA Hanukkah Celebration open house.
-Hanukkah music and storytelling throughout the galleries, Judaica talks, art making and drawing, an interactive scavenger hunt, a celebratory community menorah lighting, and more.
+Hanukkah music and storytelling throughout the galleries, Judaica talks, art making and drawing, an interactive scavenger hunt, a celebratory community menorah lighting (menorah commissioned by local artist Ariel Basson Freiberg), and more.
 This year’s performers include Ilene Stahl’s Klezperanto, Jeremiah Lockwood and Jewlia Eisenberg’s Book of J, and Sarah Aroeste’s special reading of her new Ladino book for children, Ora De Despertar (Time to Wake Up).

 This event is presented by JArts in partnership with the Museum of Fine Arts, with additional support provided by Combined Jewish Philanthropies, The Consulate General of Israel, Interfaith Family, JCDS – Boston’s Jewish Community Day School, PJ Library, and Vilna Shul.